 - 5 tablespoons olive oil

-- 1 large or two small cloves garlic, very thinly sliced
+- 1 large cloves garlic very thinly sliced

 - sea salt and black pepper to taste